PicoQuant/snAPI/README.md

 5. Submit the issue, and we will review it as soon as possible.

-Please note that as an alpha pre-release version, there might be known limitations, missing features, or unexpected behavior.
-Your bug reports will help us identify and address these issues effectively.
+Your bug reports are welcome and will help us identify and address issues effectively.

 ## License
 This software is released under the [MIT License](LICENSE).
 Please review the license file for more information.

 ## Disclaimer
 **Use snAPI at your own risk.
-This is an alpha pre-release version and should not be used in production environments or critical systems.
 We are not responsible for any damages or losses resulting from the use of this software.**

 https://github.com/PicoQuant/snAPI/assets/717502/4cce4620-5fd7-4152-b6d8-e92fd62d5ed5